thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 transmitted in the clear in TLS 1.3 and DTLS 1.3.

-Where privacy is a deployment requirement, implementations and PKI profiles SHOULD include only the minimum identity information needed for authorization and interoperability.
+Where privacy is a deployment requirement, implementations and PKI profiles should include only the minimum identity information needed for authorization and interoperability.

 When Connection IDs are used with DTLS 1.3, CID negotiation in post-handshake